supertokens/docs/nodejs/docs/emailpassword/override/functions.md

     *
     * @params: email
     *
-    * @returns: Promise
-    *           User: if a user is found for the given email, else undefined */ getUserByEmail(input: { email: string }): Promise<User | undefined>;
+    * @returns: user object if a user is found for the given email, else undefined */ getUserByEmail(input: { email: string }): Promise<User | undefined>;